theNewDynamic/oregonsadventurecoast.com/content/sitepages/great-winter-adventure-getaway.md

 **1\.
 Book Your Stay**<br>Call one of the participating hotels listed below **directly** and book a stay of **at least two nights for two people**.
 Be sure to mention the **Local Vacation Loot** promotion when you book. *Note: you must call the hotel front desk directly to book your stay and get the promotion.*

 **2\.
 Book Your Adventure**<br>Check the list of **participating outfitters and providers below** and book your adventure in advance.
 Charter fishing and ATVing, in particular, fill up fast.
-It's best to book those before you head to Oregon's Adventure Coast.
+It's best to book those before you head to Oregon's Adventure Coast. *Note: your Loot can be used toward the cost of an adventure or meal but may not cover the entire bill.*

 **3\.
 Check In & Get Your Loot**<br>When you arrive, you’ll receive a **Local Vacation Loot** package at check-in—everything you need to start exploring.